Premise

 Conclusion: All cats lose hair.

-You may be interested: Random
+You may be interested: Coaching

 In addition, there are implicit premises, which are not mentioned because they are obvious or understood, as in the case of: “All human beings are mortal and Juan died yesterday”, in which it is not necessary to explain that Juan is a man.